stirtrek/stirtrek.github.io/Readme.md

 ## FAQs
 # Are images downloading but not for the current year?
 Check that the current year is in the the allYears list in _config.yml.
 That list determines which years are downloaded.

+# A speaker uploaded their image, bio, or abstract.
+How do we update it?
+Images don't download again unless they are deleted so go to the images folder for the appropriate year and delete that image.
+Skip this step for text changes.

+Then run the Action to download speaker information, followed by the action to update the pages.